mewebstudio/spring-boot-jpa-nested-set/README.md

 This package provides a generic and reusable implementation of the [Nested Set Model](https://en.wikipedia.org/wiki/Nested_set_model) for managing hierarchical data using Spring Boot and JPA.

-It is designed to be extended and adapted for any entity that implements the `INestedSetNode<ID>` interface.
+It is designed to be extended and adapted for any entity that implements the `INestedSetNode<ID, T extends INestedSetNode<ID, T>>` interface.

 ---